Teens

 Assure them that you are always there to listen and answer their questions.

-Examples of clear family rules:
+Examples of clear family norms:

 We will not use our screens during mealtimes.